Chatterc/maellin/README.md

+# This Project is actively under development and is not ready for production.
+Check back soon for updates!

 # ![img](static/img/logos/logo_01.png)

 ---

-## __About Maellin.io__
+## __About__
 Maellin.io is a lightweight workflows package for developing, scheduling, and monitor data processing in pure python.
 It comes with a rich set of APIs for connecting to a myraid of data sources and orchestrating tasks using directed acyclic graphs (DAGs).

 ---

-## __Maellin.io Philosophy__
+## __Philosophy__
 Citizen Developers & Engineers are often asked to tackle use cases that require quick setup and ease of use to solve data problems quickly.
 The modern ETL stack is often inundated with packages that require massive amounts of setup, configuration and endless black holes of documentation before a solution can be developed.
-Too often, novice or intermediate users lack the knowledge and expertise to write their own reusable components for orchestrating data intesive tasks or end up over engineering a solution using a larger framework.
+Too often, novice or intermediate users lack the knowledge and expertise to write their own reusable components for orchestrating data intensive pipelines or end up over engineering a solution using a larger framework.
 Maellin.io aims to provide a ETL framework for small to medium sized workflows, with a focus on helping citizen devs and engineers catch bugs before they reach production.
 Maellin.io exposes developers to a rich set of APIs and ETL concepts that will help them graduate steadily to more complex projects and tools as their use cases and expertise grow.

 ---
 ## __Project Structure__